github/gh-mysql-conf-diff/README.md

 **Development Roadmap and Contributions**

 _Development Roadmap_:
-For a detailed view of our open issues, please refer to our [tracker](https://github.com/github/mysql-conf-diff/issues).
+For a detailed view of our open issues, please refer to our [tracker](https://github.com/github/gh-mysql-conf-diff/issues).
 Please feel free to submit feature requests or bugs.

 _Contributions_:
-We highly value contributions from the community and encourage developers, database administrators, and other interested individuals to contribute to `mysql-conf-diff`.
+We highly value contributions from the community and encourage developers, database administrators, and other interested individuals to contribute to `gh-mysql-conf-diff`.
 Whether it's by reporting bugs, suggesting enhancements, or submitting code changes, your input is important to the growth and improvement of this tool.

 For detailed guidelines on how to contribute, please see our [CONTRIBUTING.md](CONTRIBUTING.md).
-This document provides all the information you need to get started with contributing to `mysql-conf-diff`, including coding standards, pull request processes, and how to set up your development environment.
+This document provides all the information you need to get started with contributing to `gh-mysql-conf-diff`, including coding standards, pull request processes, and how to set up your development environment.

 Your contributions are welcomed and greatly appreciated.